 Many water quality problems are caused by or intensified by factors that begin outside of a waterbody.
 To help combat the negative effects of stormwater runoff, it's important to cultivate a beneficial vegetative buffer around the perimeter of your lake or stormwater pond.
 Proper vegetation management in these key buffer zones allows for the filtration of excess nutrients such as phosphorus and nitrogen from the water column, as well as from inflowing water runoff from the surrounding watersheds that typically occur after every rain event.
 These buffers also help to maintain shoreline stability and prevent erosion and sedimentation.

-With the right vegetation management services, these buffers also provide good habitats for birds, and help to deter mosquitos by minimizing the habitat for their breeding and providing good habitat for natural insect predators such as dragonflies.
+With the right vegetation management services, these buffers also provide sufficient habitats for native birds, and help to deter mosquitoes by minimizing the habitat for their breeding and providing good habitat for natural insect predators such as dragonflies.
 Without a vegetative buffer in place, lakes and ponds are more likely to struggle with persistent algae growth, turbidity, foul odors, mosquitoes, geese, erosion, sedimentation, and many other water quality issues.

 In support of our belief that lakes and ponds are a precious natural resource requiring protection, SOLitude is committed to providing sustainable and renewable solutions that maintain ecological balance in the workplace and beyond.